OGRECave/ogre/Docs/src/tutorials/profiler.md

 # Using the Profiler {#profiler}

-@note If you are using the Ogre SDK and you want to use the Profiler, it is advisable to switch to the source code version of Ogre, because the SDK is shipped with `OGRE_PROFILING=OFF`, so Profiling is disabled by default.
+@note If you are using the Ogre SDK and you want to use the Profiler, it is advisable to switch to the source code version of Ogre, because the SDK is shipped with `OGRE_PROFILING=OFF`, so instrumentation is disabled by default.

 First you want to initialize the Profiler like this:
 ```cpp